vitessce/vitessce-python/README.md

     $ jupyter labextension develop --overwrite vitessce

+For the JS codebase, [install nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and then run `nvm install` to get the correct version of Node.
-Then you need to rebuild the JS when you make a code change:
+To rebuild the JS when you make a code change:

     $ cd js
     $ npm run build